 How Can You Protect Yourself From Social Engineering?

 Protecting yourself from social engineering requires extra caution.
-While there are a lot of forms of social engineering, good email habits will prevent many attacks.
+While it comes in a lot of forms, good email habits will prevent many attacks.
 A study by Social-Engineer suggests that 67% of people will give out their social security number, birth date, or employee count.
 Don’t give out sensitive data without validating the requester.

 Based on ESET’s report, 74% of phishing emails include a Microsoft Windows executable file.
 They can disguise malware as routine documents such as Word, Excel, or PDF.
 If you download a file by accident, don’t click it, immediately delete it, then run an antivirus and malware scan.